Harness Engineering:

 The context

 On our DevOps and AWS managed-services engagements, we keep seeing the same reality: security debt piles up faster than it gets paid down.
 CVEs on NPM / Python / Java dependencies, OS patches, container vulnerabilities.
 Dozens of alerts every week.
 Product teams push features, and the debt grows.
+And this pain isn't limited to CVEs — the same mechanics apply to code propagation (rolling an API change across an entire repo), dependency management at scale, and fleet-wide remediation when the same fix needs to land across dozens — or hundreds — of projects.

 Many regulated environments — typically banks, insurers, government — enforce a non-negotiable constraint: code must never leave the infrastructure.
 That rules out SaaS offerings like Copilot, Cursor or Dependabot Premium.
 You need a sovereign AI agent, running entirely on-premise.